 After enjoying the 10 days/10 albums Facebook challenge, I was pleased to be nominated for the 10 days/10 books challenge.
 I really tried hard here, to think of the books which have had significant effects on my reading habits.
-I started with the first book I remember being introduced to by my first secondary school English teacher.
+I started with the first book I remember been introduced to by my first secondary school English teacher.
 In hindsight (which is 20/20), I should have perhaps included both The Secret Diary of Adrian Mole, Aged 13 3/4 by Sue Townsend & Charlie and the Great Glass Elevator by Roald Dahl.
-I remember being particularly fond of these two book during my time at primary school.
+I remember been particularly fond of these two book during my time at primary school.

 Note: The cover images presented here are from the editions I personally read (or read first in cases where I’ve read them multiple times).